home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ### Sensor

 A number of [sensors](/integrations/sensor) will be available, included but not limited to the examples shown below.
-By default not all sensors will be shown, for example; we disable the Anna's `outdoor_temperature` sensor in favor of the one provided by an auxiliary device if it has one.
+By default, not all sensors will be shown, for example; we disable the Anna's `outdoor_temperature` sensor in favor of the one provided by an auxiliary device if it has one.

 Example sensors (not extensive):